 And the installation will continue.
 Easier than many of the crochet stitches that we’ve mastered!
 Do you agree?
 Hang in there, We are almost finished.

 When you reach the screen for the last step, you will see “Advanced Options.”
-This is where you will need to choose a username and password for your WordPress website.
-You will use these each time that you log in to WordPress to work on your blog.
+Choose a username and password for your WordPress website.
+You will use these each time that you log in to WordPress to work on your crochet blog.

 You will want to check “Automatically create a new database for this installation” at the bottom of the screen (unless you already have a database).
-For a new blogger, it would be uncommon to already have an active database instance.
+For a new blogger, it would be uncommon and very unlikely for you to already have an active database instance.

 Click the box regarding terms and conditions (after you read through the documents) and then click on the green “install now” button.